GREEN GIRLS ANNOUNCES AFTER-SCHOOL PROGRAM

 Green Girls Summer 2014 has come to close.
 Head on over to our blog page to read about all the educational adventures the girls had this summer.

-Green Girls Summer Institute 2013 will engage up to 30 middle school girls, ages 11-13, in four weeks of fun-filled outdoor adventures in New York City's parks and waterways.
+CPF's free Green Girls Summer Institute engages up to 30 middle school girls, ages 11-13, in five weeks of fun-filled outdoor adventures in New York City's parks and waterways.
 Throughout the institute, Green Girls learn to document New York City’s natural world with guidance from professional photographers and videographers provided by Magic Box Productions.

 Citizen science projects allow girls to grow as stewards of the environment and New York City's parklands.
 Girls may collect data on dragonflies or test water quality along the shore.
-They may participate in the NYC Department of Parks & Recreation’s Tree Census Project or organize a neighborhood park clean-up project.
-Whatever the activity, Green Girls are learning to care for their neighborhood's greenspaces, and gaining insight into the challenges in and benefits of doing so.
+Whatever the activity, Green Girls are learning to care for our city’s parks and gaining insight into the challenges and benefits of doing so.

-The 2013 Green Girls Summer Institute is open to girls entering 6th, 7th or 8th grade.
+The Green Girls Summer Institute is open to girls entering 6th, 7th or 8th grade during fall 2014.
 Preference is given to youth who live in Long Island City and Astoria, Queens.
-All interested youth must complete and submit an application by June 28.
-Girls are accepted on a rolling basis throughout June with final notification by July 1.
+All interested youth must complete and submit an application.
+Girls are accepted on a rolling basis throughout June with final notification by June 20.